International-Data-Spaces-Association/IDS-testbed/Testbed/CurrentStateOfThings.md

 Working by itself

 ### Broker
-Working by itself (still checking some issues with the API, waiting response)
+Working by itself (still checking some issues with the API, waiting response from developers)

 ### DAPS
 Working by itself